openandclose/tosixinch/docs/topics.rst

 In running module, any other return codes and values (not 0, 100, 101, 102) are interpreted as 0.
+(It is to permit normal Python return value ``None``.
-(Python itself aborts the program if something went wrong.)
+Python itself will abort the program if something goes wrong.)

 Viewcmd